“SQL Server Login Failed Error 233” is Easy to Fix Using These Solutions

 3. Named Pipes Protocol

 Named Pipes protocols are established for local area networks.
-In it, a part of memory is used by one procedure to pass the info to other process.
+In it, a part of memory is used by one procedure to pass the info to other processes.
 Another way can be on the same system or on a networked system.
-User faces this SQL server error 233 because the Named Pipes are disabled, so to enable it user can follow the same procedure as mentioned above by opening the SQL Server Configuration Manager → SQL Server Network Configuration → Named Pipes Protocol →Enable.
+The user faces this SQL server error 233 because the Named Pipes are disabled, so to enable it user can follow the same procedure as mentioned above by opening the SQL Server Configuration Manager → SQL Server Network Configuration → Named Pipes Protocol →Enable.

 4. Virtual Interface Adapter

-5. View Port in Windows Firewall
+5. View the Port in the Windows Firewall

 Windows Firewall acts like a wall in between the server and your system, to protect from all malicious attacks.
-However, various ports and services are refrained by default from firewall.
-Even SQL Server ports are not viewed in firewall.
+However, various ports and services are refrained by default from the firewall.
+Even SQL Server ports are not viewed in the firewall.

 - Now select Windows Firewall → Change Settings.